grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Percy climbed up to the control room.
 "Wherever the actual line is, we can't fucking risk staying submerged anymore.
 Give us some upward dive plane Hemi, put our sail back over the surface.
 We'll have a good fucking listen and then start the diesels back up."

 Hemi rotated the dive plane wheel and indicated to Shakes he should give them just a little bit more throttle.
 The bow of the _Prospect_ rose, and the depth gauge worked its way down toward its zero pin.
 Percy had Hemi go listen on the sonar rig, and when he reported no contacts, she shut down the electric motors, and pressed the starter for the diesel.
 With the extra power of the diesel running, she had them run the air compressors and pump air back into the main ballast tanks and trim tanks until the boat had enough buoyancy to stay at the surface even without the motors pushing them forward and the dive planes driving them upwards.
+With the sail back above water, she had Hemi go down to the crew quarters and wake Owen who she wanted up in the lookout ring above the sail.

 "With some luck boys, we can be at the depot in a few more hours, and maybe still with a few whiffs of fuel left to pump from the _Gnat_.
 Shakes, we're gonna owe you fucking big for this."